litus-ai/classy/docs/docs/getting-started/no-code/cli.md

 :::tip

-For all CLI commands, you can checkout `classy <command> -h` for more information and parameters.
+For all CLI commands, you can execute `classy <command> -h` for additional information and parameters.

 :::